-- 1474.
-PHBA will recognize annually Novice Youth Honor Roll Horse, earning the most points in one calendar year in novice youth classes in each of the Stock Type and Pleasure Type division classes. - 1475.
-At such time as the youth and horse meets the point requirements for this award, a proper award shall be prepared and presented to the novice youth at the next PHBA Youth Association National Convention. - 1476.
-First place will be given to high point youth and horse earning a minimum of ten (10) points in each novice youth event. - 1477.
-Second place will be given to reserve high point youth and horse earning a minimum of ten (10) points in each novice youth event. - 1478.
-The Top Ten Novice Youth Honor Roll per novice youth class will receive honorable mention in the Youth Issue of Palomino Horses Magazine and/or PHBA website. - 1479.
+1474.
+PHBA will recognize annually Novice Youth Honor Roll Horse, earning the most points in one calendar year in novice youth classes in each of the Stock Type and Pleasure Type division classes.

+1475.
+At such time as the youth and horse meets the point requirements for this award, a proper award shall be prepared and presented to the novice youth at the next PHBA Youth Association National Convention.

+1476.
+First place will be given to high point youth and horse earning a minimum of ten (10) points in each novice youth event.

+1477.
+Second place will be given to reserve high point youth and horse earning a minimum of ten (10) points in each novice youth event.

+- 1478.
+The Top Ten Novice Youth Honor Roll per novice youth class will receive honorable mention on the PHBA website. - 1479.
 A proper certificate will be issued for each event in which a youth and horse meets the point qualifications. - 1480.
 Points earned in Youth 18 & Under or youth walk trot classes shall not be included in tabulating points for this award.